ROBOCUP@HOME SOCIAL ROBOT TEAM

 Social Robots are a disruptive innovation poised to change lives, and transform business and society.
 The University of Technology Sydney (UTS) is Australia's research leader in Social Robotics.
 UTS researchers, graduate and undergraduate students work with industry and government partners on applications and implications of social robotics.

 UTS Unleashed!
 Team designs and develops innovative software on Pepper Robots.

-UTS Unleashed! is the only Australian Team that qualified for the 2017 RoboCup@Home Social Robotics competition, which will be held in Nagoya, Japan.
+UTS Unleashed! was the only Australian Team to qualify for the RoboCup@Home Social Robotics 2017 competition in Nagoya, Japan.

 Why UTS created a new RoboCup Team